 The medium of instruction for all programmes offered by Middle East College is English except the Archives and Records Management Programme for which the medium of instruction is Arabic.

 Apart from the undergraduate programmes, the College also offers postgraduate programmes designed by Coventry University.
-The MBA (IT) programme has been hosted since Fall 2007, and MSc (IT) from Fall 2010.

 The Archives and Records Management programme is offered in collaboration with the National Records and Archives Authority.
 The medium of instruction is Arabic, but academic processes do not differ from those of other undergraduate programmes.